-The Computer Science and Computer Engineering doctoral programs provide students with unique opportunities for independent study and research.
+The Electrical Engineering and Computer Science doctoral programs provide students with unique opportunities for independent study and research.
 Our faculty lead active, cutting-edge research programs in a variety of areas, both within the department and in conjunction with other University departments and laboratories.
 Students contribute to the success of these research programs as an integral part of their educational experience.

 Applicants to our doctoral programs in many cases hold a M.S. degree in Computer Science, Computer Engineering or a related field in mathematics or the natural and physical sciences.
 However, we also welcome prospective students to apply directly to the Ph.D. program after an undergraduate degree.
 Successful applicants are able to demonstrate a clear potential to do original research.

-The Computer Science and Computer Engineering master’s programs provide students with opportunity to broaden their academic background through advanced coursework and also become involved in research through a faculty-directed thesis or project.
+The Electrical Engineering and Computer Science master’s programs provide students with opportunity to broaden their academic background through advanced coursework and also become involved in research through a faculty-directed thesis or project.

 Applicants to our master’s programs typically hold an undergraduate degree in Computer Science, Computer Engineering or a related field in mathematics or the natural and physical sciences.
 Successful applicants are able to demonstrate a clear potential for advanced studies.